-where $z{o,i}$ are the backscatter measurements, $z{m,i}$ are the simulated backscatter values corresponding to the measurements, $i \in (1,N)$, and SD is a measure of the measurement set noise standard deviation, related to both instrument noise and geophysical noise [Ref-13], [Ref-14]; $z = (\sigma^0)^{0.625}$ is a transformation that limits the wind direction sensitivity of the GMF to two harmonics.
-The wind direction sensitivity of the MLE function above is then approximately constant for the ERS and ASCAT fan-beam scatterometers and thus makes the inversion problem linear [Ref-13] and the MLE minima quadratic.
+where $z{o,i}$ are the backscatter measurements, $z{m,i}$ are the simulated backscatter values corresponding to the measurements, $i \in (1,N)$ , and SD is a measure of the measurement set noise standard deviation, related to both instrument noise and geophysical noise [17], [18]; $z = (\sigma^0)^{0.625}$ is a transformation that limits the wind direction sensitivity of the GMF to two harmonics.
+The wind direction sensitivity of the MLE function above is then approximately constant for the ERS and ASCAT fan-beam scatterometers and thus makes the inversion problem linear [17] and the MLE minima quadratic.
 Thus, the inversion of ERS and ASCAT measurement sets usually results in two well-defined local minima of the MLE, corresponding to two opposing wind vector solutions.
 The three independent measurements generally well sample the azimuth variation of the GMF and resolve the wind direction, albeit ambiguously.

-3.6.2.
 Pencil-beam scatterometers

-For the OSI SAF Ku-band scatterometer wind products (SeaWinds and OSCAT) the NSCAT-2 GMF for calculating EN winds was used [Ref-15].
-Portabella ([Ref-3]; appendix C) compared the QSCAT-1 Error!
-Reference source not found. and NSCAT-2 Ku-band GMFs for SeaWinds wind retrieval.
+For the OSI SAF Ku-band scatterometer wind products (like SeaWinds, OSCAT and RapidScat) the NSCAT-2 GMF for calculating SE winds was used in the past [19].
+Portabella ([5]; appendix C) compared the QSCAT-1 [21] and NSCAT-2 Ku-band GMFs for SeaWinds wind retrieval.
 He found that the QSCAT-1 results in more wind solutions during wind retrieval, i.e., it is more ambiguous.
 In other words, for QSCAT-1 we generally find more minima when we inspect the MLE as a function of wind direction.
 Portabella verified that the additional minima are generally artificial and do not contribute to wind direction skill, i.e., act as a noise source.
-These additional local minima (noise) in the inversion do result potentially in local minima in ambiguity removal, even when using MSS, and thus in locally erroneous scatterometer wind field retrieval (see section 3.9).
+These additional local minima (noise) in the inversion potentially do result in local minima in ambiguity removal, even when using MSS, and thus in locally erroneous scatterometer wind field retrieval (see section 3.9).

 A known problem of NSCAT-2 is that it overestimates wind speeds above 15 m/s, both when comparing to buoy winds and to NWP model winds.
 Hence, the NSCAT-2 GMF was changed for wind speeds above 15 m/s.
-The new GMF is called NSCAT-3.
-Below 15 m/s nothing was changed and the NSCAT-3 winds are identical to the NSCAT-2 retrieved winds.
-Above 15 m/s, a linear scaling of the wind speed was applied, starting with zero correction at 15 m/s, 2.5 m/s downward correction at 20 m/s, 5 m/s downward correction at 25 m/s and so on.
-This means that if a certain backscatter value results in a wind of 22.5 m/s in NSCAT-2, the same backscatter value will result in a wind of 20 m/s in NSCAT-3.
+The new GMF is called NSCAT-4.
+The NSCAT-4 GMF was derived from the NSCAT-2 GMF.
+Above 15 m/s, a linear scaling of the wind speed was applied.
+Subsequently, 0.2 m/s was added to all wind speeds.

+$V{\text{NSCAT-4}} = V{\text{NSCAT-2}} + 0.2;$ $V \le 15 \text{ m/s}$

+$V{\text{NSCAT-4}} = 2/3 V{\text{NSCAT-2}} + 5.2;$ v > 15 m/s

+So, a backscatter value leading to an 8 m/s wind from NSCAT-2 corresponds to a 8.2 m/s NSCAT-4 wind and a 24 m/s wind from NSCAT-2 corresponds to a 21.2 m/s NSCAT-4 wind retrieval.
 The NSCAT-2 GMF lookup table was adapted in this way for all combinations of incidence and azimuth angles.
 This ensures that the fit in measurement space of the backscatter quadruplets to the GMF will not change.
-In [Ref-16] it was shown that NSCAT-3 provides a good fit of scatterometer wind speeds to both ECMWF and buoy winds.
-NSCAT-3 replaces NSCAT-2 for OSCAT and will be used for SeaWinds reprocessing as well.
+In [20] it was shown that NSCAT-4 provides a good fit of scatterometer wind speeds to both ECMWF and buoy winds.
+NSCAT-4 replaces NSCAT-2 for all Ku-band OSI SAF wind products.